 Cattle and Grain Round Up

-The High River District Health Care Foundation’s Cattle and Grain Round Up program recognizes the well stablished support for local health care by the farm and ranch families in High River, Nanton, Blackie and surrounding areas.
+The High River District Health Care Foundation’s Cattle and Grain Round Up program recognizes the well-established support for local health care by the farm and ranch families in High River, Nanton, Blackie and surrounding areas.
 The Cattle and Grain Round Up program allows for donations to be made in the form of cash, cattle or grain.
 We partner with the Cargill Blackie Elevator who will be happy to direct any grain donations, and with Southern Alberta Livestock Exchange who will process any donations of cattle.
 All cash donations will be handled directly through the Foundation.
-On average the Cattle & Grain Round Up raised around $40,000.
+On average the Cattle & Grain Round Up raises around $40,000 each year.

 History of the Cattle & Grain Round Up